Feature Setup...

 GATEWAY LINKING

-For gateway and reflector linking, program your radio with memories for the links you wish to make, a "Gateway QSO" memory for the QSO, and an “Unlink” memory to drop the link when done.
+Just as with analog repeaters, two D-STAR repeaters can be "linked" to permit QSOs among all users of two linked gateways.
+Program your radio with Link memories for the links you wish to make, a QSO memory (URCALL set to CQCQCQ) for the QSO, and an Unlink memory (URCALL set to 7 spaces followed by U) to drop the link when you are done.

 URCALL: W6HRO_BL